ridhwan2/imgui-external-csgo/README.md

 > [MIT](https://opensource.org/license/mit/) 2023 Ridhwan
 >
-> Some parts of the software may be made by other people
+> Some parts of the software may be made by other people (see credits)